-Corporate e Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: Image: Inclusion of the second seco 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: Image: Inclusion of the second seco PRINCIPL PRINCIPLE 3 - ACT ETHICALLY AND RESPONSIBLY 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it. our code of conduct or a summary of it: in our Corporate Governance Statement OR AND at this location: http://www.elderslimited.com/about-us/corporate-governance
+Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement OR ☐ at [insert location] 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively. the fact that we follow this recommendation: ☑ in our Corporate Governance Statement OR ☐ at [insert location] PRINCIPLE PRINCIPLE 3 - ACT ETHICALLY AND RESPONSIBLY 3.1 A listed entity should: (a) have a code of conduct for its directors, senior executives and employees; and (b) disclose that code or a summary of it. our code of conduct or a summary of it: in our Corporate Governance Statement OR AND at this location: http://investors.elderslimited.com/investor-centre/?page=corporate-governance